 What Happens Next?

-If you happen to live in one of the close to twenty states, LRIS has offices; then you get a reply in a few hours indicating a possible lawyer match.
 In a dramatic departure from protocol, the clients don’t get to pay even a single dime for the connection to the certified attorney.
 However, they’ll end up paying $70 per hour as legal consultation free for the first session.
 Certain groups of people, for instance, veterans, and unemployed workers get special rebates as is stipulated by the law.

 The current Chairman of the Lawyers Referral and Information Service (LRIS), Elena Jaffe Tastensen is quoted encouraging all practicing attorneys to submit their credentials to the Bar.
 Joining the online portal will expose them to more clientele for free.